 Exposure amounts below represent the associated EAD as calculated and defined by the regulatory rules, and are not comparable to securitization measures reported in "Note 16.
-Securitization Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.
+Securitization Activities" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.